 Applicants must be in 9th-12th grades in fall 2019 to be eligible.
 The cost is $180 per participant, and financial assistance is available.

-Applications and nominations for the 2019-20 cohort are due June 7.
+Applications and nominations for the 2019-20 cohort are closed – thank you to all who applied!
 Teens invited to move forward with the process will be contacted by Jessica Ost, Program Manager – Teen Philanthropy, to schedule in-person interviews this summer.

 GIFT meets monthly.
 Participants must be able to attend the meetings below.

 Orientation: Wednesday, August 28

 Retreat: Sunday, September 8

 Meeting 5: Sunday, February 9

 Meeting 7: Sunday, April 26

 Dates subject to change.

 “GIFT allows us to be passionate about current issues in our society and carefully select organizations that we would like to help.
 It shows that teens can make a difference.” – Olivia Levitan, 17